 We weren't really affectionate with each other, not like I am with Rob.
 I wish I had been now, I think he knew I loved him but I wish I'd told him every time I saw him.

 So today, on International Suicide Prevention Day, if you are feeling suicidal, this is my message to you; I care and other people care too.
 We may be a bit rubbish at reminding you of that sometimes, perhaps we're guilty of assuming you know it.
-You may feel you are a failure but you are loved, believe in that and wait.
-Wait until the darkness starts to lift, because it will.
+You may feel you are a failure or a burden.
+You are neither, you are loved, please believe that.

 Nobody should have to die alone, the thought that Simon's last moments were about as lonely as you can be tears me up.
-Nobody should die alone, please just wait.
+Nobody should die alone.

 If you are despairing and considering suicide you can find global crisis centres here; http://www.iasp.info/resources/Crisis_Centres/